Randolph Mantooth: Emergency! (1972–1979)

-1980s to present
+1980s to 2026

 Mantooth appeared in the miniseries adaptations of Taylor Caldwell's 1968 novel Testimony of Two Men (1977) and John Jakes' novel The Seekers (1979–80).
 The adaptation of The Seekers featured Mantooth in the starring role as Abraham Kent.

 Through the 1980s, Mantooth made guest-star appearances on a number of televisions series including Charlie's Angels, Fantasy Island, three appearances on The Fall Guy, Dallas, Murder, She Wrote and L.A.
 Law.

 He moved back to New York where he explored a new direction in his career with daytime soap operas, earning him four Soap Opera Digest Award nominations.
-He played Clay Alden on Loving from 1987–1990.
-It was during this time, that the character, Clay Alden, was actually Alex Masters.
+He played Clay Alden on Loving from 1987–1990, during the time that the character Clay Alden was actually Alex Masters.
 Mantooth described the character as a "good guy with an edge."

 Mantooth left Loving for personal reasons in 1990, before returning to the show in 1993, this time in the role of Alex Masters.
-The series was later revamped and titled The City, lasting for two more years before folding in 1997.
+The series was later revamped and titled The City, and it lasted for two more years before folding in 1997.
 His character, Alex Masters, did several crossover episodes on One Life to Live in 1997.

 He appeared on General Hospital, One Life to Live and As the World Turns, where he played both good guys and villains.
 In 2003, Mantooth joined the cast of As the World Turns as a temporary replacement for Benjamin Hendrickson in the role of Hal Munson.
 When Hendrickson left the series in 2004, Mantooth returned to the series as Munson, in a recurring position until Hendrickson returned to the program in 2005.
 In 2007, Mantooth landed the recurring role of Kirk Harmon on One Life to Live.